mfreeborn/patient-list-generator/README.md

 Several things have happened:

 * Mr Smith was discharged and has been removed from the list
-* Mrs Darlington has been added to the list
+* Mrs Darlington has been added to the list in bold, representing a new patient
 * Mrs Jones has moved beds, from 1A to 2C
-* The new patient has been highlighted in bold
 * Consistent formatting has been applied to each patient
 * Simple formatting has been applied to the table header
 * Ward-based headers have been applied to make it clearer where patients are